Derraphics/Pizza-/README.md

 #### This is not the first website that I have made
 #### Writen By Derrick Muriithi W
 ## Description
+   This is a pizza campany that deals with the cooking and delivering of pizza to the clients that have orderd it.

 ## Setup/Installation Requirements